What Is Esther's Story?

 Founder and Lead Scholar

 Mordecai and Esther managed, through deft political maneuvering, to save Jews, who would have been threatened with a national holocaust.
 Now, that's a great thing!
 But you kind of have to ask yourself, "What are we supposed to take out of that?
-Is there anything spiritual, is there anything meaningful, that you and I, two millennia later, are suppose to take out of that?"
+Is there anything spiritual, is there anything meaningful, that you and I, two millennia later, are supposed to take out of that?"
 It doesn't seem like we are actually learning anything in terms of how to be better human beings, and we normally associate religion with that – with trying to figure out how is it we're supposed to live our lives.

 What Is the Spiritual Meaning of Queen Esther's Story?

 Now, there is a kind of conventional answer to this; at least, an answer that I often heard growing up, and that is that one of the messages of Purim is that God works behind the scenes.
 And that is really where the spiritual meaning of Purim lies.
-And in fact, it is true that you do see God working behind the scenes, that all of these events seem to conspire, all of these coincidences kind of come together and seems to conspire, but they are not really coincidences.

-Mordechai just happens to overhear the plot of the two assassins against the king and he happens to not be rewarded right away, and his reward is delayed until later.
-And then one night, the King happens to be unable to fall asleep, and asks for the book to be opened, and the book just happens to be open to the right place to read about Mordechai's long-forgotten deeds, and who should knock at the door just at that moment?
-It just happens to be Haman, asking for permission to hang Mordecai on the gallows!
+Mordechai just happens to overhear the plot of the two assassins against the King and he happens to not be rewarded right away, and his reward is delayed until later.
+And then one night, the King happens to be unable to fall asleep, and asks for the book to be opened, and the book just happens to be opened to the right place to read about Mordechai's long-forgotten deeds, and who should knock at the door just at that moment?
+And it just happens to be Haman, asking for permission to hang Mordecai on the gallows!
 And all of these coincidences kind of conspire together to eventually come to create this great salvation for the Jews, and it's really God working behind the scenes.
 And maybe that's the spiritual message of Purim.

 And while I do have some sympathy for that, I come back to this question, "What does it mean for us?"